UHF Library Tag: Enhancing Book Management Efficiency

 Impact of Metal Environments

-Metal shelves or devices in libraries may impact the performance of UHF library tags.
+Metal shelves or devices in libraries may impact the performance of the uhf library tag.
 Metal can cause parasitic capacitance and electromagnetic interference, detuning the RFID tag and reader.
 This interference can affect the reading distance and reliability of the tags, especially in areas with a high presence of metal.
 Therefore, to ensure normal tag operation, libraries need to consider these potential interference factors during design and layout.

 Impact of Liquid Environments